FancyJesse/led-vote/README.md

 ------------------------------------------------------------------------
 Before executing the program, review and adjust the settings in **config.py**.
 The settings include the network name and port to listen to.
 As well as the GPIO pins to use with regards to the LEDs.

+*Note: If the server port number is changed, be sure to also update it in vote.php*

 Once your settings are set, execute **led.py** directly to test out the LEDs.
 This should give you an idea of whether your GPIO settings are configured correctly.
 ```
 $ python3 ./led.py
 ```

-Begin the server to start listening for LED requests.
+Begin the server to start listening for LED requests from clients.
 Once a request is accepted, the corresponding LED will blink.
 ```
 $ python3 ./server.py
 ```

+A sample webpage and scripts is provided in the [php folder](php).
+Simply visit index.php.

 License